j0617johnny/INDE577_final_report/Supervised_learning/K-Nearest_neighbors(KNN)/README.md

 ## Fundamentals of K-Nearest Neighbors

 KNN does not involve explicit model training; instead, it stores the entire training dataset as its "knowledge" and makes predictions based on the similarity between new instances and existing data points.
-The choice of the number of neighbors (\( K \)) is a crucial parameter in KNN, affecting the model's performance and generalization capabilities.
+The choice of the number of neighbors $K$ is a crucial parameter in KNN, affecting the model's performance and generalization capabilities.

 ## Applications of KNN